bisdn/bisdn.github.io/api_clients.md

 This is then also picked up by our `etcd_connector` on the other baseboxd host to re-configure baseboxd.

-## Customer support
-If at any point during installation or configuration of your Basebox setup you get stuck or have any questions, please contact our [customer support](customer_support.html#customer_support).

 ## Additional Resources
 * [Neutron GitHub][N_GH]
 * [Neutron ML2 driver API source (GitHub)][DR_API_SRC]